spencertipping/ni/design/portability.md

 reasonable for ni to refuse to operate because these things are missing.

 - A read/write filesystem.
+- Arbitrary TCP/UDP connections.
+All we can assume is that SSH works from the main machine to other machines; the reverse is not necessarily true.
 - A C compiler.
 I just found out that not all Docker images include the POSIX-specified `c99` compiler, and it's conceivable that minimalistic Linux images wouldn't have it either.
 - Any specific version of Perl, though we can assume v5.x is installed just because it's so common and without it we have few other options.
-(I'm not writing ni's argument parser in POSIX sh, tempting thought that is.)
+(I'm not writing ni's argument parser in POSIX sh, tempting though that is.)
 - A JVM, obviously.
 - `/bin/bash`, as opposed to `/bin/sh`.
 - GNU coreutils, as opposed to POSIX coreutils.
 (This impacts the options we